Interpol: Operating procedures

+Interpol issues eight types of Interpol notices, seven of which are: red, blue, green, yellow, black, orange, and purple.
+An eighth special notice is issued at the special request of the United Nations Security Council.
+As of 2019, there were 62,448 valid Red and 12,234 Yellow notices in circulation.

 In the event of an international disaster, terrorist attack, or assassination, Interpol can send an Incident Response Team (IRT).
 IRTs can offer a range of expertise and database access to assist with victim identification, suspect identification, and the dissemination of information to other nations' law enforcement agencies.
 In addition, at the request of local authorities, they can act as a central command and logistics operation to coordinate other law enforcement agencies involved in a case.
 Such teams were deployed eight times in 2013.
 Interpol began issuing its own travel documents in 2009 with hopes that nations would remove visa requirements for individuals travelling for Interpol business, thereby improving response times.
 In September 2017, the organization voted to accept Palestine and the Solomon Islands as members.

 Finances

-In 2019, Interpol's operating income was €142 million ($ million), of which 41 per cent were statutory contributions by member countries, 35 per cent were voluntary cash contributions and 24 per cent were in-kind contributions for the use of equipment, services and buildings.
+In 2019, Interpol's operating income was €142 million, of which 41 percent were statutory contributions by member countries, 35 percent were voluntary cash contributions and 24 percent were in-kind contributions for the use of equipment, services and buildings.
 With the goal of enhancing the collaboration between Interpol and the private sector to support Interpol's missions, the Interpol Foundation for a Safer World was created in 2013.
 Although legally independent of Interpol, the relationship between the two is close enough for Interpol's president to obtain in 2015 the departure of HSBC CEO from the foundation board after the Swiss Leaks allegations.

 From 2004 to 2010, Interpol's external auditors was the French Court of Audit.
 In November 2010, the Court of Audit was replaced by the Office of the Auditor General of Norway for a three-year term with an option for a further three years.